Local convergence of large random triangulations coupled with an Ising model: Enumerative results

+Using the fact that $32 \nu^3 t^3 (1-2U)^2$ is a polynomial in $U$ and $\nu$ with integer coefficients from \eqref{eq:t3U} finishes the proof. \end{proof}

-With these expressions of the series $Z_p^+$ in terms of $U$, following the exact same chain of arguments as in the proof of Proposition~\ref{prop:asyQ1}, we obtain the next crucial result: \begin{coro} For any $p$, the series $Z^+_p$ is Ising-algebraic. \end{coro}
+With these expressions of the series $Z_p^+$ in terms of $U$, following the exact same chain of arguments as in the beginning of the proof of Proposition~\ref{prop:asyQ1}, we obtain that these series are algebraic and that their singularities are singularities of $U$.
+Combined with Lemma~\ref{le:combi}, it yields the following crucial result: \begin{coro} For any $p$, the series $Z^+_p$ is Ising-algebraic. \end{coro}